epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **RV32IMCB**: Risc-V 32-bit Processor Variant with Multiplier/Divider, Compressed ISA, and Bit Manipulating Extensions.

+- **SDRAM**: Synchronous dynamic random-access memory.
+A DRAM where the operation of its external pin interface is coordinated by an externally supplied clock signal.

 - **Slice**: The basic logical unit of a Xilinx FPGA.

 - **(Software) Image**: Snapshot of computer memory contents stored as a file.